Biting, Ages 1 to 3

 First, stay calm.
 Even if another child provoked yours and the child's parent is furious, remember that your toddler may just be "trying out" her teeth, unaware of how much pain she inflicted.
 Many toddlers bite once, learn that biting is wrong, and never do it again.

-Promptly give your child a time-out to impress upon her that she did something wrong.
+If your child is a toddler, give her a time-out to impress upon her that she did something wrong.

 Examine the child or adult who was bitten.
 (Check your child, too, as she may also have been bitten -- or badly scratched.)
 A bite or scratch that superficially broke the skin should be washed with soap and water, then dabbed with an antibiotic ointment.
 If the bite or scratch is deep (you can't see the bottom of the wound), a doctor should inspect it.